 |Title:||As I Walked Out One Midsummer Morning|

-The story: LL is a young man of just over twenty, when he steps out of his door and decides to walk to London.
-He then stays there for a year, works in construction and meets a girl.
-After that, he decides to walk around in Spain for a while.
+The story: in the early 1930s, Laurie Lee is a man of just about twenty who he steps out of his door in Southwest England and decides to walk to London.
+He stays there for a year, works in construction and meets a woman.
+After that, he decides to travel to Spain and walk around there for a while.

-Laurie Lee’s ornate style
+Laurie Lee’s honesty

 The book is a mixed bag.
 Lee seems to be a rather honest travel writer.
 Not only does he write about walking around and staying here and there, but he also describes getting drunk and meeting women.
 Oh, and I found it interesting to see him getting involved with Spanish socialists right before the Civil War.

 There were a few sentiments that I could deeply relate to, like this one:

 “I felt once again the unease of arriving at night in an unknown city – that faint sour panic which seems to cling to a place until one has found oneself a bed.”

 The problem is that Lee’s first love is apparently poetry, and so his writing style can be a bit ornate.
 He basically likes piling metaphor upon metaphor.
 Of course this doesn’t have to be a bad thing per se, but in this particular case it felt a bit forced sometimes, and it slowed down the storytelling quite a bit.

 I found myself grateful that it wasn’t a big book.